proper-testing/proper-testing.github.io/pages_src/Tips.md

-Summary: For the effective use of PropEr
+Summary: Tips on the effective use of PropEr
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 Tips on testing stateful code